apostrophecms/docs/docs/reference/module-api/module-overview.md

 #### `builders`

-Query builders are defined as objects with a set of specific properties available to them.
-Builders often take an argument or have a default value that is used instead.
+Query builders are defined as objects with a set of properties available to them.
+Builders often take an argument or use a default value.
 <!-- TODO: Link to a reference of core builders when available. -->

 | Builder properties | Description |